DM8tyProgrammer/mighty-articles/pointer-primer.md

 > The address of a variable always means the address of its first byte.

-### Why we address a variable by its first-byte address? 🤔
+### Why do we address a variable by its first-byte address? 🤔

-If size and the starting address of a variable are known, then all the associated byte addresses with the variable are easy to calculate.
-The type of a variable defines its size.
-By established norms, a multi-byte variable is always stored in contiguous locations.
+To keep things simple.
+Moreover, determining all of the related addresses is easy...
+If the size and the starting address of a variable are known.

+The size of a variable is defined by its type.
+According to established conventions, a multi-byte primitive typed variable is always stored in contagious places.

+So, if the address of a `four-byte int` variable is `10`, the other three addresses are `11`, `12`, and `13`.

 ## 🚉 Last Stop — Pointer

-A Pointer is a variable, points to another variable.
-Formally, the value of a Pointer is a memory address (starting address) of another variable.
+A _Pointer_ is a variable that points to another variable.
+Technically, A Pointer’s value is another variable’s memory address (the starting address).
 ![pointer declaration](https://miro.medium.com/max/1400/1*OB6t3wg6Ed6i7juPxq5aDg.png)

 Pointers are easy to follow if these are visualized graphically.